 The Scorpion Rules was truly electrifying – I laughed and cried and held my breath so much it hurt.
 Can you tell us more about the inspiration behind the story?

 I really don’t know where I get my ideas — they seem to come from everywhere at once.
 The Scorpion Rules is no exception.
 It comes from an Aztec book that I lost when my computer was stolen — the figure of the child raised to be a willing human sacrifice was too compelling to let go when I abandoned the book.
 It comes from a short story I began about a girls’ school where everyone had to wear masks, but two girls fell in love anyway.
 It comes from my own childhood watching the nuclear bombers fly over Omaha and dreaming about the end of the world.
 It comes from reading The World Without Us.
-It just kind of 19243a_1062046ea7774d7e8c4a0d7c6a76a003comes.
+It just kind of comes.

 Greta tells it like it is, which was truly refreshing for a YA heroine.
 In an alternate world, what other YA protagonists do you think she’d be friends with?
 (Personally I think she’d end up starting a fight with Katniss, and be BFFs with Hermione in a second).